VanshRana-1004/Clips-Merging/README.md

 <b>Prerequisites</b>

-- FFmpeg must be installed and added to your system PATH.
+- FFmpeg must be installed.

 - Create the following folders in the project root: